 Since 2002, the National Association of Home Builders (NAHB), at the encouragement of AARP, has been offering the Certified Aging In Place Specialist (“CAPS”) designation and training program for consumers and professionals who want to help people as they live in their long-term homes of choice in a safe, comfortable, convenient, and accessible way.

-Over the years, there have been three versions of the program.
+Over the years, there have been four versions of the program.
 The initial content featured a CAPS I and CAPS II and a Business Management class and ran until 2008.
 In 2008, the second edition of classes, retitled and with new materials, was introduced although it still was a CAPS I, CAPS II, and Business Management set of classes.
 The Business Management class in both timeframes was able to be skipped by someone having already completed similar coursework elsewhere or having a professional designation that would suffice.

-Then in 2017, the current content was introduced.
-The CAPS curriculum was totally modified, rewritten, and reissued.
-This is good news for all of us.
-The courses were renamed, new materials were prepared, and the potential exemption was eliminated with the addition of the third class for everyone.
-Finally, the CAPS III class has become part of the designation coursework.
+Then in 2017, the content with a CAPS III class was introduced.
+The CAPS curriculum was totally modified, rewritten, and reissued.The courses were renamed, new materials were prepared, and the potential exemption was eliminated with the addition of that third class for everyone.

 • If you already have taken any of the previously issued CAPS classes, or you have obtained your CAPS designation, you do not have to do anything – your CAPS certification is as solid as ever.